Jean-Joseph Gaume

 Jean-Joseph Gaume (5 May 1802 - 19 November 1879) was a French Roman Catholic theologian and author.

 Life

 Gaume was born at Fuans, Franche-Comté.
+Jean-Joseph Gaume entered the seminary of Besançon where he was taught by his older brother, Abbé Doney, and Abbé Gousset.
+He was deeply influenced by the writings of Abbé Nicolas-Sylvestre Bergier (particularly his Dictionnaire de théologie), as well as by Mennaisian and Liguorian influences.
+He was ordained in 1825.
+A curate in Vesoul, he was appointed professor of theology at the major seminary of Nevers in 1827—on the recommendation of Abbé Philippe Gerbet.
+He was subsequently superior of the minor seminary of Nevers (1828–31), titular canon (1828), and then vicar general from 1843 to 1852.

 While attached to the Diocese of Nevers, he was successively professor of theology, director of the petit séminaire, canon, and vicar-general of the diocese, and had already published several works, when he left for Rome in 1841.

 Pope Gregory XVI made him a knight of the Reformed Order of St. Sylvester.
 A doctor of theology of the University of Prague, a member of several societies of scholars, honorary vicar-general of several dioceses, he received from Pope Pius IX in 1854 the title of protonotary apostolic.

+An ultramontane and a popularizer at heart, he authored numerous works, most of which were published by his brothers, editors in Paris, on theology, history, and education.
+Those in the first category were long held in high esteem, those in the second have fallen into oblivion, and those in the third raised the question of the classics in religious education.
+The Abrégé (Abridgment) of his Catéchisme de persévérance, published in 1842, went through more than 70 editions up until 1933 and was published in over 900,000 copies.